daneski13/Junco/CONTRIBUTING.md

 git clone --recurse-submodules https://github.com/Daneski13/Junco.git
 ```

 Make sure you have the latest version of [KiCad](https://kicad.org/download/) installed if you want to make changes to the PCB.
-If you just want to make changes to the case files, you may use the software of your choice, but a free option would be preferred.
+If you just want to make changes to the case files you may use any software of your choice (a free option is preferred), just provide the raw files in your PR.

 ## Making Changes

 Make your changes in a new branch unless you are fixing markdown files.
 If you are only changing markdown files, you may make your changes on the `main` branch.

-Update the README / documentation with the details of your changes as necessary.
+Update the README / documentation the details of your changes as necessary.

-Larger changes should have a PR open during development to allow for discussion and feedback.